Potomac Park, California

 Potomac Park is an unincorporated community and census-designated place (CDP) in Kern County, California.
+As of the 2020 census, Potomac Park had a population of 9,164.
 The CDP is within the Bakersfield's census county division, and borders the city of Bakersfield to the west and south, East Bakersfield and Hillcrest to the north, and East Niles, California to the east.
 As listed in the Geographic Names Information System, its elevation is 404 feet.

 Demographics

-Its population was 9,164 at the 2020 census, the first census it was included in.